A handpicked selection of the most beautiful Tuscany villages and small towns in Tuscany for the perfect Italian experience.

-You access Monteriggioni from the main medieval city gate and what you find inside is a wonderful main piazza with a handful of streets meandering away from it, towards the end of the village.
+You access Monteriggioni from the main medieval city gate and what you find inside is a wonderful main piazza with a handful of streets meandering away from it, toward the end of the village.

 You can find our guide to Monteriggioni here.

-Pitigliano is perched on top of a hill but unlike all the others in this list, and most of the villages in Tuscany in general, it is not on a rolling hill with vines or olive trees but rather, on a tall rock formation made of tufo (a type of local stone)!
+Pitigliano is perched on top of a hill but unlike all the others in this list, and most of the villages in Tuscany in general, it is not on a rolling hill with vines or olive trees but rather, on a tall rock formation made of tufa rock (a type of local stone)!